-Listed below are the mandatory requirements.
-All documentation and forms must be uploaded by the student to CastleBranch by the stated deadline each school year.
-Students are required to submit documents that include the following: first and last name, date of birth, and date of administration.
-Refer to the Immunization and Screening and Certification Checklist for a detailed list of requirements (Appendix K).
+Listed below are the mandatory immunization and screening requirements.
+All documentation and forms must be uploaded by the student to the compliance vendor by the stated deadline.
+Students are required to submit documents that include the following: first and last name and date of administration.
+Refer to the Health and Safety Checklist for a detailed list of all requirements (Appendix K).

-Requirement Notes Mumps, Measles, Rubella (MMR) A complete series of MMR immunizations (two doses) or separate lab reports for Mumps, Measles and Rubella showing positive immunity is required.

-college of Marsing Hepatitis B A complete series of Hepatitis B immunizations (three doses) and a Hepatitis B Surface Antibody lab report showing a positive Titer is required.
-If a student submits a Negative (non-immune) Titer for Hepatitis B, the student is required to repeat the three (3) dose vaccine series and a repeat Hepatitis B (HbsAB; Surface Antibody) Titer.
-Varicella Series A complete series of Varicella immunizations (two doses) or a lab report showing a positive Titer is required.
-History of having had chickenpox is not sufficient.
+Requirement Notes Mumps, Measles, Rubella (MMR) A complete series of MMR immunizations (two doses) or separate lab reports (titers) for Mumps, Measles and Rubella showing positive immunity is required.
+Hepatitis B A complete series of Hepatitis B immunizations (three doses) or a Hepatitis B Surface Antibody lab report showing positive immunity result is required.
+If a negative titer is received please contact Nursing CPO.
+Varicella Series A complete series of Varicella immunizations (two doses) or a lab report showing positive immunity is required.
 Tetanus, Diphtheria, Pertussis (TDap) A complete series of Tetanus, Diphtheria, and Pertussis (may be a TDap combination shot) is required.
-Once the TDap requirement has been satisfied a full TDap booster is required every 10 years.
-Tuberculosis (TB) Screening Upon admission, students may submit two separate PPD skin tests (1-3 weeks apart) OR may submit a TB screening blood test (Quantiferon Gold or TSpot).
-If a student has received a positive TB test a negative chest x-ray is required.
+Once the TDap requirement has been satisfied a Td containing booster is required every 10 years.
+Tuberculosis (TB) Screening Upon admission, students must submit a TB Risk Assessment form, TB Signs and Symptoms form and two separate PPD skin tests (1-3 weeks apart) OR may submit a TB screening blood test (Quantiferon Gold or TSpot).

+Requirement Notes If a student has received a positive TB test, a chest x-ray is required.
 Chest x-rays do not expire but a physician's report verifying a lack of symptoms is required.
-TB Screening must be completed annually.
-Influenza (Flu Vaccine) Must receive the vaccination between September 1 and October 15 annually COVID-19 Vaccine A complete series of COVID-19 vaccines is required. • two doses of Pfizer-BioNTech, Moderna or Novavax vaccine OR • one dose of Johnson & Johnson's Janssen vaccine NOTE: All COVID-19 vaccine documentation must have the student's full name, date of administration, and manufacturer.
+Influenza (Flu Vaccine) Must receive the vaccination between September 15 and October 15 annually COVID-19 Vaccine A complete series of COVID-19 vaccines or declination form is required.
+NOTE: All COVID-19 vaccine documentation must have the student's full name, date of administration, and manufacturer.

-NOTE: Immunization requirements are subject to change without notice depending on clinical agency requirements.
+NOTE: Immunization and screening requirements are subject to change without notice.

-It is the student's responsibility to keep their clinical requirements updated and available for review at all times in the clinical setting.
-AceMapp provides a Clinical Passport ($\underline{\text{Appendix G}}$) for use as proof of compliance with all requirements.
+It is the student's responsibility to keep their compliance requirements updated and available for review at all times in the clinical setting.
+ACEMAPP provides a Clinical Passport ($\underline{\text{Appendix G}}$) for use as proof of compliance with all requirements.